Welcome to Barbados cruise port guide! (Post updated: October 2023)

 Renowned for its rich collection and picturesque location on a hill overlooking the Atlantic, Andromeda Botanic Gardens covers six acres featuring over 500 distinct species of plants.
 It is an excellent place for bird-watching and undoubtedly one of the must-see tourist attractions in Barbados!

 Whether you choose a guided or self-guided tour, you will be provided with a brochure to help you identify the name of each species and get extensive information on the garden’s history and interesting facts.
-The entrance fee is BBD 30 ($15) per adult and free of charge for children accompanied by a paying adult.
 Andromeda Gardens are partially wheelchair accessible.

 Andromeda Gardens is located in the village of Bathsheba, in the Parish of St Joseph, approximately 21 km/13 miles from Bridgetown cruise port.
-A taxi from the cruise port will take about 30 minutes and costs around $30 one way.
+A taxi from the cruise port will take about 30 minutes.
 You can also take bus 6 to Bathsheba from Fairchild Street Bus Terminal located in Barbados downtown.
 Get off at the Andromeda Gardens bus stop.
-The journey takes approximately 50 minutes and the ticket costs BBD 3.50 per person one way.
-Bus 6 departs every hour.
+The journey by bus takes approximately 50 minutes.

 5. St Nicholas Abbey